mywyau/sprout/README.md

 ```

 Resources are copied into `.sprout/classes` and `.sprout/test-classes` with the compiled output.
-They are therefore available through the normal JVM classpath to `run` and `test`, and main resources
-are included in the application JAR produced by `sprout package`.
+They are available to `run` and `test`, and main resources are included in application packages.

 ## Commands